pietersartain/pietersartain.com-hugo/content/wedding.md

 <p>There's going to be a Christmas market on in Chichester that day as well, in case anyone is there early and needs occupying.</p>

-<p>The food and drink menu is available ,,, here ,,, if you'd like to see what's on offer.
-The cheesecakes will be surprise, but </p>
+<p>The food and drink menu is available <a href="https://docs.google.com/document/d/1hT4B20dtzf19ggB4gURMF5GyzJa6V2jnVykDi6YOTbE/edit?usp=sharing">here</a> if you'd like to see what's on offer.
+The cheesecakes will be a surprise, but we have plenty of choices for everyone (including vegetarian!).</p>

 </div>